THE TIPI RAISERS

 INDIGENOUS WISDOM

-Valuing Indigenous wisdom is one of the central themes to our mission.
+Honoring Indigenous wisdom is one of the central themes of our mission.

-This wisdom informs our activities and decisions and is done in consultation with guidance from our First Nations friends, in the spirit of honoring and education.
+This wisdom informs our activities and decisions, and is done in consultation and partnership with our First Nations friends, in the spirit of honoring and education.

-We learn of Hózhó, the concept of the Beauty Way- a way of living in balance with the beauty, harmony and well-being of all life from our Navajo friends, and of Mitakuye Oasin (we are all related) from our Lakota Friends.
+We learn of Hózhó, the concept of the Beauty Way- a way of living in balance with the beauty, harmony and well-being of all life from our Navajo friends, and of Mitákuye Oyás’iŋ (we are all related) from our Lakota Friends.

-Indigenous wisdom from all corners of the earth teaches us that water is life, the power of the circle, that respecting and learning from ones elders is a sacred duty and that we must tend to the land today so that those who will live on it in seven generations will have a beautiful and thriving Unci Maca (Grandmother Earth).
+Indigenous wisdom, from all over the world, teaches us about the power of the circle, that water is life, that respecting and learning from one's elders is a sacred duty and that we must tend to the land today so that those who will live on it in seven generations will have a beautiful and thriving Uŋčí Makȟá (Grandmother Earth).

 Cultural presentations and opportunities are integrated into our events and volunteer service trips.
-When available, they can also be scheduled for your school or community organization, email us at info@thetipiraisers.org.
+When available, they can also be scheduled for your school or community organization.
+If interested, please email us at [email protected].
 There is no fee.

 Picture